Missing Classes for Personal Emergencies:

 The Office of the Dean of Students offers emergency loans through the Medical Assistance Fund.
 This fund provides financial assistance to students with life threatening illnesses for medical treatments, tutoring due to missed classes, or to assist in the cost of medication.
 Students must have paid insurance to be eligible.
 For more information, contact the Office of the Dean of Students.

-The Institute offers Emergency 30-Day Loans to students who need short-term assistance in paying tuition and fees, or cash loans up to $1,500 (not both).
+The Financial Aid Office offers Emergency 30-Day Loans to students who need short-term assistance in paying tuition and fees, or cash loans up to $1,500 (not both).
 These loans are interest free, but do have a service fee assessed at the time of the delivery of the loan funds.
 The loan requires a cosigner.
 Students cannot borrow in successive terms of enrollment.
 For more information visit the Financial Aid Web site.

 Services are available on campus to assist students with personal, medical, and emotional concerns.
 For more information about these services contact the GT Counseling Center, Student Health Center, Women's Resource Center or the Office of the Dean of Students.